methylDragon/coding-notes/Robot Operating System (ROS)/ROS/02 ROS - Writing Nodes (Pub-Sub).md

 #### Getting arrays/dictionaries of parameters

-In Python doing this is less of an issue because of auto-typing, but in C+ you need to pay a bit more attention.
+In Python doing this is less of an issue because of auto-typing, but in C++ you need to pay a bit more attention.

 You're allowed to store the arrays and dicts in `std::vector` and `std::map`s respectively.
 With the following types: